theo543/AF/HW1/descriptions.md

 * 210 Course Schedule II: Topological sort. ✅
 * 1192 Critical Connections in a Network: Critical connections. ✅
 * 802 Find Eventual Safe States: Topological sort. ✅
-* 934 Shortest Bridge: BFS from multiple sources to find distance to one destination. 🟡\
+* 934 Shortest Bridge: BFS from multiple sources to find distance to one destination. 🟡 (✅ with optimized solution with no class)\
   This problem OOMs with 91/97 test cases passed.
 This isn't surprising, since the class is unnecessarily storing edges, when really the edges are completely regular up/down/left/right, and the problem designer definitely expected a solution optimized for the specific problem.